 A Guide Escort may be allocated in exceptional circumstances through an assessment of the child's Special Educational Needs and/or medical requirements, tailored to the student's travel needs.
-This assessment, which may vary in a school or home setting, is conducted by the SEND Service in collaboration with the Passenger Transport Team.
+This assessment, which may vary in a school or home setting, is conducted by the Integrated Travel Team.
 Factors considered include:

-- Medical needs of the student, especially if emergency intervention may be required. - Instances where an individual student's needs pose a clear danger or health and safety risk to themselves and other passengers. - Where there are multiple children/young people in a vehicle, to support the driver or when the route requires one.
+- Medical needs of the student, especially if emergency intervention may be required. - Instances where an individual student's needs pose a health and safety risk to themselves and other passengers. - Where there are multiple children/young people in a vehicle, to support the driver or when the route requires one.